Leverage Trading for Beginners

 Example

-Let’s consider a real-world example of how you might use 1:30 leverage in the context of forex (foreign exchange) trading:
+To show you how it works, let’s consider a real-world example of how you might use 1:30 leverage in the context of forex trading:

 Leverage Calculator